 Overall, I prefer Bellevue and other low-density eastside communities of Kirkland, Sammamish, Issaquah, and Newcastle.
 Compared to Seattle, these cities – in aggregate – have more parks, more bike trails, less traffic, and less crime.
 And, they have wide streets that are better for bicycling, compared to Seattle.
 Issaquah even has a mountain bike park, that continues to expand: http://www.kingcounty.gov/recreation/parks/trails/backcountry/duthiehill.aspx

 Some of the Bellevue neighborhoods associations, such as Enatai, even have tree ordinances for Old Growth Douglas Firs, to block noise from I-90: http://enataineighborhood.org/enatainneighbors.aspx Of course, many economic studies show that native vegetation increases property values, provides habitat for native bird populations, and disperses air pollution.
-And, proponents of high density “smart growth” clearcut native trees prior to development, as I show in this post: http://smartgrowthusa.wordpress.com/2010/08/12/timber-companies-destroy-trees-for-smart-growth/
+And, proponents of high density “smart growth” clearcut native trees prior to development, as I show in this post: https://smartgrowthusa.wordpress.com/2010/08/12/timber-companies-destroy-trees-for-smart-growth/

 Seattle and Bellevue also feature very different strategies in attracting shoppers to their Central Business Districts.
 Parking for the Bellevue 50 acre botanical garden is free, just as parking at Kemper’s 19 acre Downtown Park is ALSO free, and his Bellevue Square parking is also Complementary.
 Equivalent facilities in downtown Seattle and Capitol Hill often charge very high rates for parking, even up to $4 an hour.